NAIKPRIYANK/NAIKPRIYANK/README.md

 - 🔭 I’m currently studying in field of IT engineering **[SPPU](http://www.unipune.ac.in/)**

-- 🌱 I’m currently learnig **Java Development and Flutter Development.**
+- 🌱 I’m currently learning **Java Development and Flutter Development.**

 - 👯 I’m looking to collaborate on **OpenSource Projects**